pulumi/docs/content/registry/packages/azure-native/how-to-guides/azure-go-static-website.md

 title: "Static Website Using Azure Blob Storage and CDN | Go"
 h1: "Static Website Using Azure Blob Storage and CDN"
 linktitle: "Static Website Using Azure Blob Storage and CDN"
+meta_desc: "Static Website Using Azure Blob Storage and CDN how-to guide using go"
 no_edit_this_page: true
 cloud: azure
 language: go